raspberrypilearning/the-all-seeing-pi/worksheet2.md

     ![Tweet picture button](images/tweet-picture.png)

 1. Save and run your program.
-Test that, when you take a picture and press the **Tweet picture** button on the GUI, the picture is tweeted from your Twitter account.
+Test whether, when you take a picture and press the **Tweet picture** button on the GUI, the picture is tweeted from your Twitter account.

     ![Tweeted picture](images/tweet-result.png)